 By Angela Mudukuti

-Angela Mudukuti is the international criminal justice lawyer at the Southern Africa Litigation Centre, in Johannesburg.
+Angela Mudukuti is an international criminal justice lawyer at the Southern Africa Litigation Centre, a Johannesburg-based human rights NGO.